 The first method is to use household bleach.
 Mix one cup of bleach to 1 gallon of water.
 It can then be sprayed onto the concrete and scrubbed.
 Most of the mold should be removed through this method.

-- Mix 1 cup of vinegar with 2/3 cups of water in a sprayer bottle.
+A less aggressive method is to mix 1 cup of vinegar with 2/3 cups of water in a spray bottle.
 In order to treat a larger surface double, triple, or quadruple the ratio and use a low pressure sprayer.
 Spray the mixture directly on the mold and mildew and wait 30 minutes.
 After 30 minutes, spray more and scrub gently with a sponge.
 You should begin to see the mold and mildew scrub off.
 If there is still additional mold and mildew, spray with the vinegar/water mixture and wait another 30 minutes before scrubbing and wiping away the mold and mildew.